ibm-cloud-docs/image-templates/create-standard-image.md

 2. From the **Devices** menu, select **Device List**.
 3. Click the virtual server that you want to use to create an image template.

   Check the **Passwords** tab of the **Device Details** page.
-Ensure that any passwords listed on this page match the actual operating system passwords and any other software add-on passwords.
-If passwords do not match, virtual servers that are created from this image template will fail.
+Ensure that any passwords listed on the **Device Details** page match the actual operating system passwords and any other software add-on passwords.
+If passwords do not match, virtual servers that are created from this image template fail.
   {:tip}

 4. From the **Actions** menu, select **Create Image Template**.